RED LAKE REGIONAL HERITAGE CENTRE

 Joseph Sanchez has a unique place in the Canadian First Nations art movement.
 A draft dodger, born and raised in Arizona (White Mountain Apache Reservation), Joseph lived in Manitoba during the 1970’s trying to make a living as an artist.

 It wasn't until he met Daphne Odjig and the other Canadian First Nations artists that Sanchez focused on art as a career.
+He says that Daphne was his biggest mentor and encouraged him to paint, draw and sculpt. |

 Joe Sanchez